 4. Fruitfulness brings positive impacts on others

-So Zacchaeus, someone who was cheating others to prosperity became a donor to better the lives of others thanks to his new-found faith in Christ Jesus.
-This sort of positive change is what God expects from believers.
-Moreover, our fruitfulness inspires others to be better, gives hope to others, and encourages unbelievers to embrace the Christian faith to become better persons.
+So Zacchaeus, someone who cheated others to prosperity, became a donor to better people’s lives thanks to his new-found faith in Christ Jesus.
+God expects this sort of positive change from believers.
+Moreover, our fruitfulness inspires others to be better, gives hope to others, and encourages unbelievers to embrace the Christian faith to become better people.

 5. Fruitfulness is beneficial to our lives